 This is an important point, because ducted systems generally let you zone them.
 Zoning air conditioning allows you to control the airflow volumes and temperature in different parts of your home independently.
 This means you can customise the temperature settings to your family’s needs, which can help reduce your energy bills and improve your family’s comfort.

-For example, you can turn off the air conditioning in the bedrooms during the day when they’re not being used, or set the temperature lower in the living room when you’re watching TV.
+For example, you can turn off the air conditioning in the bedrooms during the day when they’re not being used, or set the temperature lower in the living room when you’re watching TV in the evening.

 Zoning air conditioning can also help reduce wear and tear on your system, as it allows you to target specific areas of your home rather than cooling or heating the entire house at once.